AminBhst/brisk-priv/README.md

 Installation files for Windows and Linux are available at [Github Releases](https://github.com/AminBhst/brisk/releases/).

+If you encountered a "Windows Protected your PC" error, click `more info -> run anyway`

 For Linux, make sure to read the [Linux Prerequisites](#key-linux-prerequisites).

 Brisk is also available on the [Arch AUR](https://aur.archlinux.org/packages/brisk-bin) (v1.4.6).